 Tulse Hill, Lambeth

-Three estates, Bodley, Upgrove and Scarlettes were united in 1352 under the ownership of the Hospital of St Thomas the Martyr, an Augustinian priory then located in Southwark.
+Three estates, Bodley, Upgrove and Scarlettes were united in 1352 under the ownership of the hospital of St Thomas the Martyr, an Augustinian priory then located in Southwark.
 Henry VIII seized the property at the dissolution of the monasteries and by 1563 a house called Brockalle was in existence, near the present junction of Norwood Road and Rosendale Roads.
 In 1656 the estate was in the hands of the Tulse family.
-Sir Henry Tulse was Lord Mayor of London in 1683–4 and made a fortune from the west African slave trade.
+Sir Henry Tulse was lord mayor of London in 1683–4 and made a fortune from the west African slave trade.

 In 1807 the estate was divided in two.
 John Blades, a City glass manufacturer, acquired the eastern part, and he demolished the old house and built Brockwell Hall on the hilltop in 1813.
 Dr Thomas Edgar, a legal writer, later gained possession of the western part of the estate through his marriage to Mary Cressingham.
 He acquired an additional strip of land giving access to Brixton Hill, created the curving sweep of Upper Tulse Hill and began to build a high-class estate here.

-In 1855 Jonah Cressingham gave land for the construction of Holy Trinity Church, which was built in the face of objections from nearby vicars who feared a lightening of their collection plates.
 The opening of Herne Hill station in 1862 prompted John Blades’ grandson to build some large detached houses on the perimeter of the Brockwell Hall estate.
 Brailsford Road and Arlingford Road were laid out with terraces of houses and shops in the late 1880s.

 It is hard to imagine Tulse Hill as the birthplace of astrophysics, but in 1856 the astronomer Sir William Huggins built a private observatory here, where he conducted pioneering research into the spectra of stars, nebulae and comets.
 Huggins continued his work in Tulse Hill until 1908, dying here two years later.